Residence Permit in Slovenia - Updated for 2022

 The document is opened for a wide category of natural persons, as prescribed by the Slovenian legislation.
 The first residence permit in Slovenia can be obtained by athletes and other sport related individuals (such as trainers).
 It is also available for the parties that are involved in religious communities or for those who perform humanitarian activities, but it is also addressed to the following:

 The issuance of a permanent residence permit in Slovenia is granted provided that the foreigner has sufficient evidence regarding his or her stay in the country for at least five years.
-In this sense, it is necessary to provide the temporary residence permit, as well as other documents regarding the application for extension of the temporary residence permit.
+In this sense, it is necessary to provide the temporary residence permit in Slovenia, as well as other documents regarding the application for extension of the temporary residence permit.

 The application can be concluded in person by the foreigner who applies for a permanent residency document, but it can also be completed by a legal representative, in which case foreigners can easily address to our team of Slovenian lawyers, who can handle the administrative procedure.

-Who can obtain a residence permit based on family reunification programs in Slovenia in 2021?
+Persons who can obtain residency based on family relations in Slovenia in 2022

-If you are a foreigner interested in immigrating to Slovenia in 2021 under a family reunification program, you must know that you will be entitled to a residence permit if you are related to a foreigner who already lives here.
+If you are a foreigner interested in immigrating to Slovenia in 2022 under a family reunification program, you must know that you will be entitled to a residence permit if you are the family member of a foreigner who already lives here.
 You can obtain a residence permit as a spouse, as a child of the person living here, as long as you have an age below 21 years old, as well as an older relative, such as the parents.

 Our Slovenian attorneys can provide complete information on working in Slovenia and buying a property here.
 Please contact our lawyers for detailed information; our attorneys can also provide assistance in obtaining a certain type of visa, including the ones available for investment purposes in this country.